FisaGamer/docs/docs/themes.md

 ```
 themes/ <-- Folder containing all installed themes
 | example/ <-- ID of your theme
-| | theme.json <-- The main file of your theme containing the various informations
+| | theme.json <-- The main file of your theme containing the various information
 | |  assets/  <-- The folder containing the assets of your theme (css, js, images, svg, etc)
 | | views/ <-- The folder containing the views of your theme.
 | | config/